Dealey Plaza: John F. Kennedy assassination

-The path used by the motorcade.
-North is almost directly to the left.
+The path of the motorcade.
+North is almost directly leftward.

 Dealey Plaza is bounded on the south, east, and north sides by buildings at least 100 ft tall.
-One of those buildings is the former Texas School Book Depository building, from which, both the Warren Commission and the House Select Committee on Assassinations concluded, Lee Harvey Oswald fired a rifle that killed President Kennedy.
+One of those buildings is the former Texas School Book Depository building, from which, both the Warren Commission and the House Select Committee on Assassinations concluded, Lee Harvey Oswald fired a rifle which killed President Kennedy.
 30 minutes after the shooting, Kennedy died at Parkland Memorial Hospital.
 There is also a grassy knoll on the northwest side of the plaza.
 At the plaza's west perimeter is a triple underpass beneath a railroad bridge, under which the motorcade raced after the shots were fired.

 National Historic Landmark plaque at Dealey Plaza.

 Today, the plaza is typically visited daily by tourists.
 The Sixth Floor Museum now occupies the top two floors of the seven-story former Book Depository.
 Since 1989, more than six million people have visited the museum.

+Oliver Stone recreated the Kennedy assassination at Dealey Plaza for his 1991 film JFK.
+His producers had to pay the Dallas City Council a substantial amount of money to hire police to reroute traffic and close streets for three weeks.
+The production spent $4 million to restore Dealey Plaza to 1963 conditions.

 The National Park Service designated Dealey Plaza a National Historic Landmark District on November 22, 1993, the 30th anniversary of the JFK assassination, roughly encompassing the area between Pacific Avenue, Market and Jackson streets and the former railroad tracks.
 Therefore, nothing of significance has been torn down or rebuilt in the immediate area.
 A small plaque commemorating the assassination is located in the plaza.

-Visitors to Dealey Plaza today will see street lights and street signs that were in use in 1963.
+Visitors to Dealey Plaza today will see street lights and street signs which were in use in 1963.
 Some have been moved to different locations and others removed entirely.
-Buildings immediately surrounding the plaza have not been changed since 1963, presenting a stark contrast to the ultra-modern Dallas skyline that rises behind it.
+Buildings immediately surrounding the plaza have not been changed since 1963, presenting a stark contrast to the ultra-modern Dallas skyline which rises behind it.

 Over more than half-a-century, Elm Street has been resurfaced several times, street lane stripes have been relocated, and sidewalk lamp posts have been moved and added.
 Trees, bushes and hedges have grown, and some traffic sign locations have been changed, relocated or removed.
 On November 22, 2003, the 40th anniversary of the assassination, the city of Dallas approved construction project plans to restore Dealey Plaza to its exact appearance on November 22, 1963.
 The first phase of the restoration, which cost $700,000 for repair work and plumbing along Houston Streets, was completed on November 22, 2008, the 45th anniversary.